-- 4) Role Play "A Real Elevator Speech" - a) With your partner, develop an elevator speech that works for the two of you. - b) Check that your speech is Concise Catchy Compelling. - c) What is the purpose of your "elevator speech"?
+- An "Elevator Speech" is a common approach to developing a concise, catchy, and compelling answer to the question "What is Rotary?" posed by a stranger or acquaintance - a) With your partner, develop an elevator speech that works for the two of you. - b) Check that your speech is Concise Catchy Compelling. - c) What is the purpose of your "elevator speech"?
 Is there some action or reaction that you are seeking? - d) What is the most important thing about an "elevator speech"?